stefanpems/stefanpems.github.io/_posts/2022-04-25-How to get notified for new users added to Domain Admins.md

 With these two evidences in mind, I started investigating how to obtain the desired behavior.

-In my lab, like many of my customers, I have also [Microsoft Sentinel](https://docs.microsoft.com/en-us/azure/sentinel/overview) and its [M365 Defeneder connector](https://docs.microsoft.com/en-us/azure/sentinel/connect-microsoft-365-defender?tabs=MDI) already configured to import MDI related tables.
+In my lab, like many of my customers, I have also [Microsoft Sentinel](https://docs.microsoft.com/en-us/azure/sentinel/overview) and its [M365 Defender connector](https://docs.microsoft.com/en-us/azure/sentinel/connect-microsoft-365-defender?tabs=MDI) already configured to import MDI related tables.

 ![data-connector](https://raw.githubusercontent.com/stefanpems/stefanpems.github.io/master/assets/2022-04-25-How%20to%20get%20notified%20for%20new%20users%20added%20to%20Domain%20Admins/data-connector.png)

-In these conditions, it is very easy to create a Scheduled Analytic Rules in Sentinel, doing periodically the same KQL query that I was trying to realize through a Custom Detection Rule.
-It is also very easy to add a Playbook to send a notification email with the evidences of the query results.
+In these conditions, it is very easy to create a Scheduled Analytic Rules in Sentinel, doing periodically the same KQL query that I was trying to implement through a Custom Detection Rule.
+It is also very easy to add a Playbook to send a notification email with the evidences of the query results; it's possible to start from the existing "Send basic email" [Playbook Template](https://docs.microsoft.com/en-us/azure/sentinel/automate-responses-with-playbooks#playbook-templates).

 ![analytic-rule-query](https://raw.githubusercontent.com/stefanpems/stefanpems.github.io/master/assets/2022-04-25-How%20to%20get%20notified%20for%20new%20users%20added%20to%20Domain%20Admins/analytic-rule-query.png)